 - Have obtained cost estimate(s) that address the retrofits and alternations necessary to help the business become ADA compliant.

-Once the small business applies for a loan, the CalCAP/ADA participating lender’s loan approval process includes reviewing the CASp report to verify that costs covered by the loan are related to deficiencies identified by the CASp.
-It is important to note that the loan need not cover the entire list of the deficiencies listed in the CASp report.
+Once the small business applies for a loan, the CalCAP/ADA participating lender’s loan approval process includes reviewing the CASp inspection report to verify that costs covered by the loan are related to deficiencies identified in the inspection report.
+It is important to note that the loan need not cover the entire list of the deficiencies listed in the CASp inspection report.

-The CalCAP/ADA participating lender list is available online.
+The CalCAP/ADA participating lender list (PDF) is available online.
 This list will be updated as more lenders enroll.
 For additional information on the financing program please visit the CalCAP/ADA webpage.